claudioc/modialog/README.md

 - **callbacks**, to be added to the "close", "beforeClose" and "open" event
 - **follows window resizes**, so the dialogs will always stay centered
 - **offsets from origin**, so you can adapt the position of the dialog starting from the center
+- **multiple instances**, so you can have more that one popup defined in your page
 - **DIY**, the HTML and the CSS is all on you.
 Modialog only needs a DIV

 Demo